developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 ### Tab Bar Behaviors
 * An option exists to automatically refresh the contents of each tab whenever it returns to focus.
 * Tab colors and titles can be customized.
-* Tabs must be defined and deployed to the device in advance.
+* Tabs must be defined and deployed to the device all together.
 * Apps cannot be launched individually; they must always be launched as a group.
 * **Feature support is limited to the following config tags**:
  * FullScreen